linagrigoriev/nlp-project/README.md

 ### 2. GPT-4 Turbo

-Since `GPT-4 Turbo` doesn't allow finetuning, the API calls are used to prompt the LLM to generate captions and extract text.
+Since `GPT-4 Turbo` doesn't allow finetuning, the API calls are used to prompt `GPT-4 Turbo` to generate captions and extract text.
 Works better than `EasyOCR` for text recognition and generates better captions than finetuned `BLIP`.
 Run `openai_captioning.py` to test.

 ## Description generation